1982 Corsican territorial election

 The 1982 Corsican territorial elections were held on 8 August 1982, the first elections held for the nascent Corsican Assembly.
-They were held as the final step to establishing an autonomous government for the island of Corsica, as detailed in the Defferre Agreements.
+They were held as the final step to establishing an autonomous government for the island of Corsica, as detailed in the Defferre accords.

 The elections were categorised as particularly disorganised, with many lists of candidates: 17 party lists with 61 candidates each, meaning 1,037 people ran for a seat in the assembly.
 Dissident groups were also common and some were quite large, particularly the Movement of Radicals of the Left, in which the northern and southern branch split into two factions led by Prosper Alfonsi and Nicolas Alfonsi respectively.
 In the end, 15 of the running parties obtained at least one seat.
 The elections were also held during a particularly unstable period of the Corsican conflict.
 The National Liberation Front of Corsica ended their ceasefire and halted negotiations with the Socialist Party and Gaston Defferre just five months before the elections, halting the Defferre process.